-- 1. Discuss the plants and animals that depend on the natural spaces around the school - students might come up with things like birds, squirrels, insects, plants, trees, fungus, and people! - 2.
-Divide your class into working groups and assign each a topic area to focus on (for example, shrubs, flowers, insects, birds, mammals, etc.).
+- Discuss the plants and animals that depend on the natural spaces around the school students might come up with things like birds, - students might come up with things like birds, squirrels, insects, plants, trees, fungus, and people! - 2.
+Divide your class into working groups and assign each a topic area to focus on (for example, shrubs, flowers, insects, birds, mammals, etc.). - Go for a walk or spend time in a natural space looking for evidence of what is using nature!
+When something is spotted, take a picture and use the Alberta Nature Guide, Bugs and Slugs Folding Guide, or identification apps such as iNaturalist to help identify species that you have found. - Bring these pictures back to the classroom and compile them in a collage or booklet or PowerPoint to create your own nature guide!